uranusjr/molt/design/lock-file.md

 since both the list of hashes and hashes themselves are not usually consumable for humans, and tend to be quite long, making the dependency list difficult to read on smaller screens.

+#### Out-of-line source definition

+Unlike poetry.lock, the sources are defined in their own mapping, instead of embedded inside `dependencies`.
+This decision is made to improve readability since the source definition can be repetitive, and not easily identifiable for humans if the same source occurs multiple times in a lock file.

 ## How Molt specifies Python packages